-Since then, Ken Ham seems to have become even more emboldened in his own thinking.
-He is so convinced that anything but YEC is close to or possibly heresy that he can’t help but criticize any Christian he feels is not completely on-board with his particular view of Genesis.
+Since that particular inciden, Ken Ham seems to have become even more emboldened in his own thinking.
+He is so convinced that YEC is essential to any proper faith and therefore all compromisers of his view are heretical or at least very close to being heritics.
 He has taken to writing blog entry after blog entry calling out anyone that even associates themselves with any compromiser of a young earth.
 Of course that list of compromisers has been getting quite long including many pastors and seminary professors in the reformed tradition.
 As a result I feel that there are many influential persons in several reformed denominations that are feeling the pressure.
 Not always directly from Ham himself but as a result of Ham’s strategy to embolden the lay person to demand their leaders be orthodox in their views on Genesis 1.
 This has the effect of causing, even if only subconsciously, some to simply take greater care to avoid the topic of creation.
 However, even this isn’t good enough for those that wish to root out all forms of Genesis 1 compromisers in the church.
 Silence is tantamount to compromise and thus is itself being called out by Ham.
 For Ham, any person of authority in the church must practically swear some allegiance to a young earth theology or face grass roots retribution.

 Despite this increased pressure there has been a growing number of reformed pastors that have been more willing to speak out against the young earth creationism influences that have crept into the reformed church.
 I say crept because the YEC movement is not a reformed movement but is born out of fundamentalist organizations despite Henry Morris’s book “The Genesis Flood” being helped by some reformed theonomic connections.
 Some, who I won’t name here, have been vocal about the problems they see with young earth creationists’ science and theology and its influence on the church.
 The recent wave of books over the past decade is the result of a large number of reformed writers tackling the topic with a not-so sympathetic take on YECism.
 Just a few of these books are found in my literature section HERE.
 Serious studies have been performed by reformed pastors and theologians who have witnessed the effects of the anti-intellectualism of YEC on the church and wish to bring the focus back not to science and the Bible but to the message of Genesis in the context of redemptive history.
 To what I expect is the disappointment of Ken Ham and others, there has been a backlash of sorts against the ever increasing rhetoric and boldness coming the YEC world that has resulted in a surge of published material aimed squarely at what is viewed by myself and others as the evangelical propaganda machine that is Answers in Genesis.
 The next couple of years should provide a number of watershed moments in the church on this topic.